Boshoff93/PLUSH/README.md

 Golang will be used for backend server API's,

-RethinkDB will be used as the database
+RethinkDB will be used as the database.